 Now when you have learned which type of content you need to create for each stage of your marketing funnel, you also need to learn how to track your efforts.

 In the video below, our product experts show you how to use Databox and Google Analytics to identify website pages that drive the most conversions.
-The following dashboard will not only help you understand better what type of content helps visitors to convert to customers. but also where exactly those conversions happen most often.
+The following content marketing dashboard will not only help you understand better what type of content helps visitors to convert to customers. but also where exactly those conversions happen most often.

 Essentially, you will learn the following: